-9. NRC Information
+9. NRC INFORMATION

-Ionization type smoke alarms use a very small amount of a radioactive element in the sensing chamber to enable detection of visible and invisible combustion products.
+The ionization portion of this smoke alarm uses a very small amount of a radioactive element in the sensing chamber to enable detection of visible and invisible combustion products.
 The radioactive element is safely contained in the chamber and requires no adjustments or maintenance.
 This smoke alarm meets or exceeds all government standards.
 It is manufactured and distributed under license from the U.S. Nuclear Regulatory Commission.

-10. NFPA Required Protection
+10. NFPA REQUIRED PROTECTION